dmascord/us2n/README.md

-# micropython ESP8266/ESP32 UART to TCP bridge
+# micropython ESP8266/ESP32/Raspberry Pi Pico UART to TCP bridge

-A micropython server running on an ESP8266/ESP32 which acts as a bridge between UART and TCP (LAN/WLAN).
+A micropython server running on an ESP8266/ESP32/Raspberry Pi Pico which acts as a bridge between UART and TCP (LAN/WLAN).

 ## Installation

 Follow steps to install *esptool* and *micropython for ESP8266/ESP32*.

+For RPi Pico, follow *Getting started with Raspberry Pi Pico*.

 Then...